salnav/CSE_151A_Project/README.md

     - "Give a function to evaluate the model at each step" (evalute function)
     - "Give me code that plots the loss and accuracy from a train and validation array that has these values stored for each epoc" (cell which contains the plotting code"
     - "Give me code that plots 5 each for valid, test, train for the ground truth and predictions if I have 20x20 images"
+    - "How could I implement a residual block class for a ResNet in pytorch?"